sedzinfo/workingfunctions/docs/reference/sub_str.md

-# Return n characters from left or right
+# Extract n characters from the left or right of a string

-Return n characters from left or right
+Extract n characters from the left or right of a string

 ## Usage